Privacy Policy

 1. Overview & Scope

-This Privacy Policy explains how Veggeo® collects, uses, and protects your personal data when you use our mobile application, website, and related services (collectively, the “Service”).
-The Veggeo mobile app is currently available only in the United Kingdom and the United States, but our website can be visited worldwide.
+This Privacy Policy explains how Vizorent Ltd, operating Veggeo, collects, uses, and protects your personal data when you use the Veggeo mobile application(s), the Veggeo websites and connected web resources we use to provide the Service, including veggeo.com, veggeo.eco, veggeo.app, their service-related subdomains, and related services (collectively, the “Service”).
+The Veggeo mobile application is currently available in selected regions, while our websites can be accessed worldwide.
 Vizorent Ltd is the data controller for all personal data processed through the Service.

 For the contractual terms that govern use of the Service, please also see our Terms of Service.